masai-school/full-stack-dev-1910/week_09/day_1/sprint_4_evaluation.md

 - Submission folder `submissions/<your_folder>/week_9/day_1`
 - The end time for submission is 6:30PM or 18:30 hours, 16th Dec, 2019.
-- Push package.json, src, public folders to git along
+- Push package.json, src, public folders to git
 - Update README.md with your name

 ###  Create the following pages and link them in your App.js with the given functionality: